helenajambor/BioVis-meetup/index.md

 # BioVis meetup #1
 For the January'22 BioVis meetup we'll have a presentation and chat with **Matthias Stahl** from DER SPIEGEL.
 Matthias is a PhD scientists, founder of design studio higsch, and now co-lead of Graphics & Interactive department at a leading German weekly.
-Matthias will describe his route from bacteria and childhood cancer to political news and how this is all conntected by his passion for data and visualizations.
+Matthias will describe his route from bacteria and childhood cancer to political news and how this is all connected by his passion for data and visualizations.

 Join us on **Tuesday, 25th of January** at 5pm Berlin / 4 pm London / 11am East Coast US / 8 am California / (recording available)
 **"From bench to news site: Changing the world with data visualization"**